gyaresu/gareth-galera-lab/README.md

 # Passbolt, TLS, and MariaDB Galera Cluster: A love story

 Running passbolt against a three-node MariaDB Galera cluster is an easy way to explore high availability foundations before deploying to production.
-This lab walkthrough uses the `gareth-galera-lab` repository to spin up a full stack locally, exercise replication, and confirm passbolt operates over mutual TLS.
+I built this lab walkthrough to spin up a full stack locally, exercise replication, and confirm passbolt operates over mutual TLS.

 ---